fraterrisus/walkthroughs/deathlord/index.md

 Some weird things that I've noticed on my journeys across Lorn... maybe these will seem weird to you, too, or maybe they'll seem normal.
 Regardless, there are some hints, cheats, and spoilers here, so *caveat lector.*

-I started playing with a [flat Boot disk image](#managing-save-files), and got almost no loot whatsoever, until I got to the edge of Kodan and discovered the bug that prevents you from continuing the rest of the game.
+I started playing with a [flat Boot disk image](#managing-save-files) and got almost no loot whatsoever until I got to the edge of Kodan and discovered the bug that prevents you from continuing the rest of the game.
 I downloaded a nibbilized Boot disk and reloaded, and suddenly the loot started to flow like water.
-Maybe that's just that loot is nerfed on Kodan, or maybe there's a bug in the cracked image, or maybe something else happened, but it was certainly noticable.
+I'm not sure why loot would be nerfed on Kodan.
+Maybe there's a bug in the cracked image I was using, or maybe it's just perception bias and the effects of a random number generator, but it was certainly noticable.

-Go into a shop.
+Go into a 'Tools' shop.
 Have a Shisai buy a lockpick, then immediately buy a holy symbol.
-Press `(Y)` to replace the first with the second, and (due to a bug) the holy symbol will have 255 charges, which is way more than normal.
+Press `(Y)` to replace the first with the second, and the holy symbol will have 255 charges, which is way more than normal.
+Gonna chalk this one up as a bug, I think.

-While outside and on-board a boat, you can attack enemies on land, but they can not attack you.
-Likewise, monsters in the water can attack you from the water, even if you're on land.
-However, when you're inside, even if you're on-board a boat (yes, it happens), you can be attacked from land.
+When you're OUTSIDE, creatures on the water (including you, if you're on a boat) can attack creatures on land, but not vice versa.
+But there's no such restriction when you're INSIDE, and yes you'll find plenty of boats in cities and dungeons.

 If you try to `(B)oard` a boat that isn't yours, the game tells you it's "Not yours!".
 You can steal a boat by `(A)ttacking` it.
+Careful, though; boats usually have a whole bunch of Sailors on board, and they aren't super hard, but they do summon allies.
 I'm not sure if this counts as attacking a town.
-Careful, though; boats usually have a whole bunch of Sailors on board, and they aren't super hard, but they do summon allies.

 Opened chests eventually close themselves and slowly regenerate gold.
-If you go back to treasure that you looted much earlier in the game, there's a change it will be there again, although it won't have as much gold in it as it did the first time (unless you wait a *really* long time.)
+If you go back to treasure that you looted much earlier in the game, there's a chance it will be there again, although it won't have as much gold in it as it did the first time (unless you wait a *really* long time.)

 Casting G6:UKU allows you to walk on water for around 20 steps.
 If it runs out when you're in the middle of water, though, you don't drown (phew).
 You're just stuck, because the game won't let you walk on water any more.
 So you have to rest until you can cast UKU again.